royintot/sta304-final/README.md

 # starter_folder

-This repo....
+The dataset is from the library openintro, and you can use the data by input the df = births14

-It is organised as follows...
+It is organised as follows:

+data

+model

+results

+discussion